What Are Air Purifiers with Dehumidifiers?

 Today, we will tell you the benefits of dehumidifiers for your home, and how they can help your air quality, especially when used with an air purifier.
 One great way to achieve high-quality air can be through using an air purifier with a built-in dehumidifier, depending upon your specific needs.
 That being said these units are not readily available for most consumers so we will instead focus on purchasing two units.

-Yes, you will need to purchase two separate machines to get drier cleaner air.
-Before you feel let down, however, know that the only combo unit out there is probably actually more expensive than buying two units!
+Yes, we recommend you purchase two separate machines to get drier cleaner air.
+Before you feel let down, however, know that one of the few combo units that we found when we first wrote this was actually more expensive than buying two units!
 For a standard size room (about 200 square feet), the two units will cost you about 120 dollars, give or take a bit.
 That being said, the only other option we found was in the realm of 450 and 600 dollars, but it did cover a greater area (1400 square feet).

-Odds are if you’ve landed here, you’re wondering more about which unit you need more.
-If you didn’t come with that question, then you may be thinking it now simply because of the price tag.
+Odds are if you’ve read this far, then you’re wondering more about which unit you need more.
+If you didn’t come with that question, then you may be thinking it now simply because of the usual price for some of these units.
 Rest assured, we’ll answer that question for you and many others!

 DO I NEED AN AIR PURIFIER OR A DEHUMIDIFIER?